-Parameter Required Description -RayFlowPackageId <guid></guid> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the unique identifier of a specific package as populated within the RayFlow database. -RayFlowProjectId <guid></guid> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the GUID of the project the current connection is
+Parameter Require d Description -RayFlowPackageId <g< td="">When RayPack is launched from RayFlow, or operates connected to a RayFlow server,</g<> When RayPack is launched from RayFlow, or operates connected to a RayFlow server,

-Parameter Required Description directed to. -RayFlowServicePassword <password></password> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the password of the user profile the connection is assigned to.
+Parameter Require d Description this parameter contains the unique identifier of a specific package as populated within the RayFlow database. -RayFlowProjectId <guid></guid> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the GUID of the project the current connection is directed to. -RayFlowServicePassword <password></password> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the password of the user profile the connection is assigned to.
 The credentials used for the RayFlow connection determine the scope available projects, packages, and methods on RayFlow data objects. -RayFlowServiceUser <user></user> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the name of the user profile the connection is assigned to.
 The credentials used for the RayFlow connection determine the scope available projects, packages, and methods on RayFlow data objects. -RayFlowUrl <path></path> NO When RayPack is launched from RayFlow, or operates connected to a RayFlow server, this parameter contains the address of the RayFlow server.